advance100/doc_webpack/shimming-modules.md

-# Fixing breaking module styles
+# Fixing broken module styles

 Some files use a module style wrong.
 You may want to fix this by teaching webpack to not use this style.